LJH-LBJ/llm-service/CONTRIBUTING.md

-# Contributing to llm-service
+# Contributing to LM-Service

-Thank you for your interest in contributing to llm-service!
+Thank you for your interest in contributing to LM-Service!
 This document provides guidelines and information for contributors.

 ## Code of Conduct